harpribot/representation-music/README.md

 A dummy experiment on a synthetic dataset with three tasks using a low-level sharing network can be run by invoking ```maverick_scripts/dummy.sh```.

 To evaluate a saved model on the test set, run a command similar to the last command in ```maverick_scripts/dummy.sh``` corresponding to the model-type being evaluated.

+## Report
+A write-up for this project is available as `report.pdf`.